John Moore, Baron Moore of Lower Marsh: Personal life

 Moore and his wife, the former Sheila Tillotson, had three children and were married until her death in 2008.
 Moore had a longstanding interest in exercise and fitness.
 During his time as an MP, he played football and took up skiing; later in life, he competed in a triathlon when he was 64, which he completed despite a fall off his bike at one point, and also became an avid practitioner of tai chi.
-He died from pneumonia on 20 May 2019, aged 81.
+He died from complications of pneumonia and a stroke at St George's Hospital in London on 20 May 2019, aged 81.